sk4698/dcdfg-fork/README.md

+# Forked DCD-FG
+Forked repository of the DCD-FG model (https://github.com/Genentech/dcdfg) modified to an installable Python package and custom data loading for benchmarking.

-# Differentiable Causal Discovery with Factor Graphs
+## Differentiable Causal Discovery with Factor Graphs

 This repository contains an implementation of the structure learning method described in ["Large-Scale Differentiable Causal Discovery of Factor Graphs"](https://arxiv.org/abs/2206.07824).